One of the things that doctors usually stress about when going paperless for their medical practice is picking out a printer model.

 The printers you mentioned are not available anymore

 As with any hardware, the printers in the list above will get phased out or discontinued and new models will come out.
-To be sure, just check Apple’s page if the new model is there.
+As long as it says there’s Airprint in the box, it should be ok.
+You can always check Apple’s page if the new model is there.

 If ever you need help with getting a printer or have questions, just reach out to us.
 We’d like to help you get started ASAP and get your practice into the digital age.